kushagr4/random-projects/README.md

 ## Overview

 Welcome to my repository of Python projects!
-In this collection, I explore how mathematical concepts learned in **Mathematics** and **Further Mathematics** can be applied to real-world scenarios using **Python**.
-This project aims to bridge the gap between **theoretical math** and **practical programming** by translating concepts into Python code.
+In this collection, I explore how mathematical concepts learned in A-Level **Mathematics** and **Further Mathematics** can be applied to real-world scenarios using **Python**.
+This Repository aims to bridge the gap between **theoretical math** and **practical programming** by translating concepts into Python code.

 These projects focus on applying **machine learning** and **physics simulations** to real-world situations, helping me understand how mathematical ideas can be implemented with code.